 Our

-Lady Help of Christians was established 80 years ago, in a time when
+Lady Help of Christians was established over 80 years ago.
+In

 1929, the Catholic Church bought an old rambling residence belonging to